 Scenario B) Collection Company Agrees to Offer but does not provide Documentation

 If they will not send you documentation agreeing to the “pay for delete” offer, then do not pay the collection right away.
 Instead, mail them a check and write on “note” section of the check, “cash if and only if you will remove this account from my consumer reports, see attachment.”
 Enclose the following letter with the check:

-(CASH ATTACHED CHECK ONLY IF YOU WILL DELETE ACCOUNT FROM CREDIT REPORT)
+(CASH ATTACHED CHECK IF AND ONLY IF YOU WILL REMOVE ACCOUNT FROM ALL CONSUMER REPORTS)

-Ask them when and to what address they sent the initial collection notices to and if they had any mail returned to them.
-If letters were not sent to your current address at the time, you can offer to send them proof of your address from that time if they’ll consider deleting the account.
-If they don’t agree, then elevate your request further by asking to speak to a supervisor.
+If the collection company disagrees to delete the collection account even after receiving the payment, you can engage in a dialogue with them to check if they had sent initial collection notices to your address.
+If letters were not sent to your current address previously, you can offer to send them proof of your address from that time in exchange for deleting the account.
+However, if nothing works out, it is better to escalate the request and speak to a supervisor.

 STEP 2 CALLING THE ORIGINAL CREDITOR IF THE COLLECTION COMPANY DOESN’T AGREE TO DELETE

-You can repeat the prescriptions in Scenario C by calling the original creditor and querying them about the addresses where they sent the collection notices to.
-Sometimes the original creditor may withdraw the account from the collection company and have you pay them directly, or may instruct the collection company to accept a pay for delete.
+If speaking to the collection company’s supervisor does not prove fruitful, you can reach out to the original creditor and inquire about the addresses to which they sent their collection notices.
+At times, the original creditor may withdraw the account from the collection company and thus, you can pay them directly.
+Also, the original creditor might instruct the collection company to accept your “pay for delete” offer.